-If you are running a Windows-based computer, you can connect to another computer using Remote Desktop Connection.
-A few days ago we’ve shown how to enable Remote Desktop Connections in Windows 7.
-This tutorial will show how to connect from Windows 7 to a Windows-based computer that has Remote Desktop Connections enabled.
+If you are running a Windows-based computer, you can connect to another computer using the Remote Desktop Connection utility.
+In this tutorial we will show you how to connect from Windows 7 and Windows 8.1 to another Windows-based computer or device that has Remote Desktop Connection enabled.

-NOTE: Before actually applying this tutorial, make sure you have enabled the Remote Desktop Connection on the Windows computer to which you will be connecting.
-To learn how to do this in Windows 7, check out How to Enable Remote Desktop Connections in Windows 7 & Windows 8.
+NOTE: Before actually applying this tutorial, make sure you have enabled the Remote Desktop Connecton on the Windows computer to which you will be connecting.
+To learn how to do this, check this guide: How to Enable Remote Desktop Connections in Windows 7 & Windows 8.
 Also, because the steps described in this tutorial are similar for both Windows 7 and Windows 8.1, most of the screenshots we'll use are taken in Windows 8.1.

-No matter which way you choose to open it, once the Remote Desktop Connection launches, you'll be able to type in the computer name of the host and connect right away.
-But you might want to adjust some settings first.
+No matter which way you choose to open it, once the Remote Desktop Connection client is launched, you'll be able to type the computer name of the host and connect right away.
+However, you might want to adjust some settings first.
 Read the next section to find out how to configure the Remote Desktop Connection.

-Under user name, enter the user name for an administrator account on the remote machine, or a standard user account that has been enabled for Remote Desktop connections.
-In other words, use a user name that you would enter if you were logging in locally to the host machine.
+In the User name field, enter the user name of an administrator account from the remote machine, or a standard user account that has been enabled for Remote Desktop connections.
+In other words, use a user account that you would enter if you were logging in locally to the host machine.

-NOTE: In this screenshot, you'll see the user name formatted as MicrosoftAccount\username or ComputerName\username, depending on the user account type on the remote computer or device.
-You don't have to type it in like this, but when Remote Desktop Connection saves your connection settings, it will reformat it like this.
+NOTE: In the following screenshot, you'll see the user name formatted as MicrosoftAccount\username or ComputerName\username, depending on the user account type on the remote computer or device.
+You don't have to type it in like this, but when Remote Desktop Connection saves your connection settings, it will reformat it like that.

 In the Display tab you can tweak some of the video settings.
 By changing the screen size and color depth, you can improve the performance when connected remotely.